fatiando/2023-kegs/extended-abstract/README.md

 ## Examples

-With Ensaio we can easily grab some curated datasets.
+We can use Ensaio to easily fetch some curated datasets.
 For example, let's download a gravity dataset over Southern Africa (made available by NOAA NCEI):

 ```python